samkohn/DUNE-FD-calc/Fast-Monte-Carlo/Efficiencies/README.md

 various probabilities (as a function of energy) for making the correct determination.

-Currently, there is one .csv file, which gives the probability that a true signal event is recognized correctly.
-The binning is from 0 to 10 GeV in 40 bins of 250 MeV.
+Each file contains probabilities (as a function of reconstructed energy) for a particular true interaction type to be identified as a particular reconstructed interaction type.
+For example, the file `nuflux_nueflux_nue_nueCC-like_trueCC40.csv` contains the probabilities for a nue coming from beam nues (i.e. did not oscillate) in neutrino mode that interacted via CC to be identified as nueCC-like.
+The binning in reconstructed energy is from 0 to 10 GeV in 40 bins of 250 MeV.